 - Government: This award recognizes local, state, or federal government employees (e.g., civil servants, regulators, or elected officials) and contractors who have advanced policies, regulations, or incentives to support the development, deployment, and diffusion of clean energy.

 - International: This award recognizes those who have worked to develop and diffuse clean energy products and services in emerging economies toward the Sustainable Energy for All goals of increasing access, promoting efficiency, and expanding renewable generation around the world.

-- Law & Finance: This category recognizes lawyers and finance professionals or academics at professional schools who have enabled or advanced the development and deployment of innovative clean tech financing solutions.
+- Law & Finance: This category recognizes lawyers, finance professionals or academics at professional schools who have enabled or advanced the development and deployment of innovative clean energy financing solutions or enabling regulatory structures.

-- Research: This award recognizes scientists and researchers working at universities, national labs, or in industry who have developed and advanced innovative clean energy technologies that have demonstrable impact.
+- Research: This award recognizes scientists and researchers working at universities, national labs, or in industry who have developed advanced innovative clean energy technologies with the potential for demonstrable impact.